Accessible Publishing Best Practices: Guidelines for Common EPUB Issues in Plain Language

 When setting up a Table of Contents within a book, enclose each entry in <a href …>…</a> tags that point to anchors at the beginning of each chapter, to make each item active and clickable.

-Some EPUB 3 publishers simply reference the navigation file in the book’s spine, which may be a workable solution for titles without complex content.
+Some EPUB 3 publishers simply link to the navigation file to serve as the book’s textual table of contents, which may be a workable solution for titles without complex content.
 Regardless, please include the chapter number and title in the link text, where appropriate, but exclude the page number.

 For more information, see: DAISY Knowledge Base: Table of Contents

 Each note in an ebook should be set up with an internal hyperlink, so the reader can jump to the Notes section simply by clicking the appropriate number from the main narrative.
 After reading the note, a link back to the point of reading should also be provided.
 It is important to not rely solely on the reading application’s implementation of a “Go Back” feature, because if the reading system does not have the ability to return to the place of reading on the previous page, the reader is left stranded at the end of the chapter or book.

 Insert a “Return to Text” hyperlink at the end of every note in the notes section that returns to the main narrative.
 This can represent a large number of extra links and anchors, but it is important to do it in order to eliminate readers’ frustration of constantly losing their place in a large body of text.